kenohori/my-website/_posts/2016-06-19-using-a-c++-set-or-map-with-geometric-data.md

 std::set<Point_d, Point_d_comparator> vertices;
 {% endhighlight %}

 In a more complex example, the same comparison functor can be used to index a set of edges (as defined by a unique start-end pair of points).
 I personally use this kind of structure to link a set of adjacent polygons by their common edges and to check if such a set forms a quasi-manifold in 3D.
+Note that you should make sure to insert the two end-points in a well-defined order, such as the lexicographically smallest first!

 {% highlight c++ %}
 std::map<Point_d, std::map<Point_d, int, Point_d_comparator>, Point_d_comparator> edges;